datavist/sdk-js/README.md

 ## 📚  Datavist SDK – Quick‑Start Guide
+Datavist is an AI software-as-a-service that can reliably extract and monitor data from complex pages (modals, tables, etc.).

-You will need to create a [Datavist](https://datavist.xyz) account.
+You will need to create a [Datavist](https://datavist.xyz) account to use the SDK (Software Development Kit).
 It only takes a few seconds.
-Page extractions cost 1 cent per page.
+Extractions cost 1 cent per page.
 Deposit as little as $1 to get started and pay-as-you-go.

-Datavist is an AI software-as-a-service that can reliably extract and monitor data from complex pages (modals, tables, etc.).

 ---